hertzmann/hertzmann.github.io/_posts/2023-12-11-art-worlds.md

 (Another instructive cross-art-culture example is the conflict with TikTok artist Devon Rodriguez's attack on Ben Davis, after a critical art-world review.
 [Davis' incisive analysis](https://news.artnet.com/news/devon-rodriguez-parasocial-aesthetics-2380960) is worth reading.)

-So far, I've oversimplified: the Contemporary Art World isn't just one community, but comprises many subgroups.
+So far, I've oversimplified: **the Contemporary Art World isn't just one community**, but comprises many subgroups.
 For example, there's a sharp divide between Biennial Art and Art Market Art.
 [In Ben Davis' words](https://news.artnet.com/art-world/what-mean-biennial-artist-2124996?fbclid=IwAR0K511RijIe3D5yJYQuwaodbRIBoMFrEjRbjM-AAtCo8DCInft1cK8JFjM), "The biennial circuit is fueled by its own system of demand, hype, and trends.
 It is a parallel universe with its own rules, hierarchies, challenges, and, crucially, its own economy."
 [These worlds rarely intersect](https://news.artnet.com/market/biennial-star-funding-market-2127289?fbclid=IwAR1Tl6MerwQwkcO_r-oDaZ1EjedsJy5IgMnl5LDD_-qz4PuFof3ThdLpCR4).
 Lev Manovich additionally points out that many of the artists most successful at showing these biennales [come from just a handful of art schools](https://www.facebook.com/668367315/posts/pfbid09h5LZPsvKmfmMUd3T5mGzcNPVSCdDm1KEzYdLrtBQ8v4uApD2PZYCUu4aJHSPFK1l/): pedigree and social connections matter.
 However, even though the Biennial Art World and Art Market World have very distinct values in art, they would each _recognize_ each other as making Art, whether or not they respect it.